-This project involved gutting two floors of a 1940’s split level to create a more open, light-filled home.
+This project involved gutting one floor of a 1940’s split level to create a more open, light-filled home.

-Overhead lighting was added to all of the existing living spaces.
+Overhead lighting was added to all of the existing living spaces on the main floor.
 The fireplace received a full makeover and features green brick tile with a blackened steel surround.
 The opening to the basement staircase was widened to create a better connection to the lower level and the entry hall guardrail was replaced with a design more fitting with the style of the traditional home.

 Materials include: clear vertical grain fir cabinetry, quartz countertops, fir flooring, brick fireplace tile, and blackened steel.

 For over 100 years, this small house had seen numerous additions and remodels.
 Portions of the existing house had no foundation.
 Walls, ceilings and floors had multiple layers of finishes on top of each other.
 The roof and ceiling were sagging and the floors sloping.
 The plan layout was convoluted with awkward connections between rooms and the backyard.
 The result was a house that was almost uninhabitable, and upon first look, Christie Architecture recommended that it be torn down.

 The clients, however, insisted that it be saved.
 The house was stripped to the studs and received a new foundation.
 Awkward additions were removed and the plan was completely rearranged.
 The new house is slightly smaller than the original, yet the open plan and clarity of design make it feel larger and more connected to the exterior.